 Individuals with Disabilities Education Act & Maintenance of Effort

-According to the Individuals with Disabilities Education Improvement Act (IDEA) of 2004, Sec.613 (a)(2) (A)(iii), and federal regulation 34 C.F.R. section 300.203, states must ensure that all Local Educational Agencies (LEA) budget and expend for the education of children with disabilities in local, or state and local funds, an amount which is at least the same in total or per capita, as the amount spent in the most recent fiscal year for which information is available.
+According to the Individuals with Disabilities Education Improvement Act (IDEA) of 2004, Sec.613 (a)(2) (A)(iii), and federal regulation 34 C.F.R. section 300.203, states must ensure that all districts budget and expend for the education of children with disabilities in local, or state and local funds, an amount which is at least the same in total or per capita, as the amount spent in the most recent fiscal year for which information is available.
 This is known as Maintenance of Effort (MOE).

-The Office for Exceptional Children (OEC) is responsible to ensure each LEA meets IDEA MOE on an annual basis, in order to be eligible for IDEA Part B funding.
-With certain exceptions, IDEA Part B funds must not be used by an LEA to reduce the level of expenditures for the education of children with disabilities made by the LEA from local funds below the level of those expenditures for the preceding year.
+The Office for Exceptional Children (OEC) is responsible to ensure each district meets IDEA MOE on an annual basis, in order to be eligible for IDEA Part B funding.
+With certain exceptions, IDEA Part B funds must not be used by a district to reduce the level of expenditures for the education of children with disabilities made by the district from local funds below the level of those expenditures for the preceding year.
 34 CFR §300.203(a)

 To determine if MOE has been met ODE annually compares the total district local or state and local expenditures as reported by the district to EMIS.